Nichaslb/CITS3403-GROUPPROJECT44/README.md

 ### Users can:

+**User Authentication and Account Linking**
-- Sign up and log in, where upon signing up the account will link to the player's account in the official game.
+- Users can sign up and log in securely.

-- Create guides, with customizable visibility and access settings.

-- Edit and publish these guides for others to view and learn from.
+- Upon signing up, the user’s account is linked with their official League of Legends account using Riot ID and tagline, allowing the application to fetch personalized game data for analysis.

+**User Profile Display**
+- The dashboard displays the player’s in-game username and tagline prominently.
+- Additional metadata such as region, account level, or summoner icon (optional if fetched from API) can also be included to personalize the experience.

+**Game Performance Analysis**
+The application provides statistical summaries of player performance including:
+- Multikill stats (double kills, triple kills, quadra kills, penta kills)
+- Kill/death/assist (KDA) ratios and average values across matches

+**Game Mode Preferences**
+Shows a breakdown of the player’s engagement across different game modes.
+Each mode is represented as a percentage of total matches played.

+**Personal Game Preferences**
+The system identifies and displays:
+- Favourite Champion (most played or highest win rate)
+- Preferred Position (top, mid, jungle, ADC, support)
+- Frequent Ally (user you most often win or play with)
+- Common Enemy (player or champion frequently matched against)

+**In-Game Totals Summary**
+Shows tallied match statistics such as:
+- Total matches played
+- Total kills, assists, deaths
+- Total multikill achievements
+- Match count per champion

+**Comparison & Social Analysis**
+Users can view other players’ profiles, if they’re added as friends.
+Allows comparison of:
+- Game preferences
+- Statistical performance
+- Champion mastery
+- Enables strategic insights into team synergies, matchup histories, or personal strengths vs weaknesses.

-- View and compare player accounts to analyze gameplay and performance.
+**View and compare player accounts to analyse gameplay and performance.**

-- Explore detailed information on champions and lore, enhancing both strategic understanding and immersion in the League of Legends universe.

-Contributors to this project are as follows:
+### Contributors to this project are as follows:

 -
 |   Student number  | Full name  | Github   |